kcempron/challenger/elitecode/README.md

 - self performance documentation so that I may review my attempts and learn where I can improve.
 ```

-With there being roughly 1000 questions, this task should take at most 50 weeks or roughly 1 year.
+With there being roughly 1000 questions, this task should take at most 100 weeks or roughly 2 years.
 The goal, of course, is to complete this challenge in half that time.

 The purpose of this directory is to provide developer/hacker notes after completing a week's worth of questions to reflect on any interesting problems and overall weekly performance.